CJuice/TransparencyPortal_PythonProcesses/README.md

     the ticket
 * Create the expected folder structure on your computer where the python processes will be run
     * The expected folders are as follows
+        * AnnotationData
+            * Files related to annotation values
+        * CombinedData
+            * Will contain datsets that are a combination of the processed current update data and the filtered historical data.
+These combined datasets are the final product
+        * FilteredData
+            * For production data that has been filtered for the historical fiscal years of interest.
+            * These assets will be combined with the processed data to make the final product assets
+        * Notebooks
+            * Any jupyter notebooks necessary for processing data
+            * This folders content may overlap with the Scratch folder contents
         * OfficialData
             * Will contain the source files from the DBM SME
         * OfficialData > ExtraRequiredFiles
             * There are two expected/needed extra files and they are as follows
                 * State Program Descriptions
                 * Agency Categories
-        * TransformedData
+        * ProcessedData
-            * Will contain transformed source files that are ready for further processing
+            * Will contain processed datasets for upsert to open data platform for SME review
         * ProductionAssetBackups
             * Storage location for the existing production assets in the Open Data Portal.
 This is a backup action prior to performing updates to the cloud
-        * ProcessedData
-            * Will contain processed datasets for upsert to open data platform for SME review
-        * FilteredProdData
-            * filtered FY data that precedes mashing of historical and current round data ***
-        * Notebooks
-            * Any jupyter notebooks necessary for processing data
         * Scratch
-            * Space for programmatic testing and devlopment, including fixes to assets.
+            * For programmatic testing and development, including fixes to assets
-            * The contents of this folder and the Notebooks folder may overlap
+            * This folders content may overlap with the Notebooks folder content
-        * AnnotationData
+        * TransformedData
-            * Files related to annotation values
+            * Will contain transformed source files that are ready for further processing

 ### Step 2 - High Level Data Quality Inspection
 * Initial Data Inspection